 The common cold is a virus—which means that it doesn’t respond to antibiotics.
 On the plus side, your body builds antibodies that fight against viruses after contracting them only one time.
 However, with more than 200 strains of the cold virus in existence, most people catch colds several times throughout their lifetime.

-Typically, a common cold starts with a sore throat and runny nose, followed by coughing and sneezing.
+A common cold typically starts with a sore throat and runny nose, followed by coughing and sneezing.
 Other symptoms include headaches and body aches.
 For most people, these symptoms disappear within 7-10 days, but if they linger for too long, they have the potential to develop into infections such as sinus infections, pneumonia, or bronchitis.
-So, even though there’s no cure for the common cold, it’s important to take care of yourself while you’re sick and seek medical attention if you’re not feeling better after 10 days.
+Even though there’s no cure for the common cold, it’s important to take care of yourself while you’re sick and seek medical attention if you’re not feeling better after 10 days.

 Common Cold Prevention Tips